 Shawn Irvin

-Shawn Irvin recently graduated with a PhD from the Department of Educational Methodology, Policy and Leadership at the University of Oregon.
+P. Shawn Irvin graduated with a PhD in 2015 from the Department of Educational Methodology, Policy and Leadership at the University of Oregon (UO), specializing in assessment and measurement.
+Shawn currently works at Behavioral Research and Teaching (BRT) in the College of Education and was promoted to Research Associate Professor in summer 2023.

 Shawn Irvin_Vita